frennkie/otrs_faq/README.md

 > Nginx [...] is a web server, which can also be used as a reverse proxy, load balancer and HTTP cache. (https://en.wikipedia.org/wiki/Nginx)

-#### Install nginx as reverse proxy for ES, Kibana and to host elasticsearch-HQ
+#### Install nginx as reverse proxy for ES, Kibana, Tika and to host elasticsearch-HQ

 Secure nginx config reference: https://gist.github.com/plentz/6737338